top of page

 Imagine trying to drive with the car seat too far back.

-You can still touch the pedals, but you cannot press them properly.
-Your leg is reaching.
-Your movement is weak.
-You are late on the brake and vague on the accelerator.
+You can touch the pedals, but you cannot press them properly.
+Your movement is weak and late.

 Now move the seat too close.

 You are cramped.
 Your knees are jammed.
-You can move, but you cannot move well.
+You can move, but not well.

 Now recline the backrest too far.